 Joshua Angrist was awarded the 2021 prize in economic sciences and speaks about how the award has affected his life; “It was wonderful to win the Nobel Prize but I am the same guy I was on October 10th.”

 ”The best thing was to come up with the experiment itself”

 2021 medicine laureate Ardem Patapoutian tells us about his shock and happiness after receiving the Nobel Prize, or as he puts it: “All of us in science know that the Nobel Prize is a big deal but I really didn’t anticipate it to be this big of a deal.”

 Patapoutian also shares his life story immigrating to the US from war-wrecked Lebanon as a young boy.
-He speaks about his beautiful home country and its excellent food and warm people and the new life in the US and his university experience at UCLA.
+He speaks about his beautiful home country and the things he misses most about it and the new life in the US and his university experience at UCLA.
 Patapoutian tells us that he quickly fell in love with the idea of doing science: “The best thing was not to see if the experiment worked, the best thing was to come up with the experiment itself.”

 Ardem Patapoutian was awarded the Nobel Prize in Physiology or Medicine 2021 for discoveries of receptors for temperature and touch.

 ”Organic chemistry found me as much as I found it”